- 18 Jan 2024

 There are times when you might want to update your Payment Schedule.
 This may occur when a Payment Gateway has changed in your org or maybe you need to swap out a Payment Method for future "Open" Transactions.

 - Navigate to your existing Payment Schedule record.

 - Update the Payment Gateway field to the updated value.

-- Notice that the related Transactions with a Status of "Open" are updated to include the new Payment Gateway value.
+- Notice that the related Transactions with a Transaction Status = "Open" are updated to include the new Payment Gateway value.